England Women feed off Wembley energy to beat US

 But the visitors were level just before the half-hour mark, aided by some sloppy England defending.

-Georgia Stanway, receiving the ball under pressure, was dispossessed by Lindsey Horan and the ball fell to Smith, who finished powerfully past the despairing dive of Earps.
+Stanway, receiving the ball under pressure, was dispossessed by Lindsey Horan and the ball fell to Smith, who finished powerfully past the despairing dive of Mary Earps.

 As play switched ends, Stanway quickly made amends, putting England back in front with a 33rd-minute penalty awarded by VAR.

-The spot-kick was awarded after Hailie Mace's boot made contact with Lucy Bronze's face.
+The spot-kick was given after Hailie Mace's high boot made contact with Lucy Bronze's face.
 Referee Riem Hussein pointed to the spot after watching the incident back on the pitchside monitor.

-In a see-saw game, the visitors celebrated what appeared to be a fine equaliser when Trinity Rodman swept home following a surge down the right by Smith, with Megan Rapinoe nudging it into the path of Rodman.
+In a see-saw game, the visitors celebrated what appeared to be a fine equaliser when Trinity Rodman swept home following a surge down the right by Smith, with Megan Rapinoe nudging the ball into the path of Rodman.

 But US celebrations were cut short when the goal was ruled out by VAR for a tight offside call.